nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 authors: AugustinMauroy
 ---

 > **⚠️WARNING⚠️:** All content in this article uses Node.js experimental features.
 Please make sure you are using a version of Node.js that supports the features mentioned in this article.
-And remember that experimental features can change on future versions of Node.js.
+And remember that experimental features can change in future versions of Node.js.

 # Running TypeScript Natively